 What are the side effects and risks?

-The primary risk associated with using OTC products containing antihistamines as sleep aids stems from the fact that many of them contain additional drugs.
-For example, common cold and cough formulations like Nyquil or Robitussin tend to have three types of active ingredients: a pain reliever (usually acetaminophen), a cough suppressant (usually dextromethorphan), and an antihistamine.
+The primary risk associated with using over-the-counter products containing antihistamines as sleep aids stems from the fact that many of them contain additional drugs.
+For example, common cold and cough formulations like NyQuil or Robitussin tend to have three types of active ingredients: a pain reliever (usually acetaminophen), a cough suppressant (usually dextromethorphan), and an antihistamine.

 Taking too much acetaminophen can cause serious liver damage, and it’s the second most common cause of liver failure requiring a transplant.
 This is why it’s also important to abstain from drinking alcohol while taking any medications containing acetaminophen.

 Dextromethorphan is another concern, as taking too much can induce toxic psychosis, a mental condition that causes confusion, hallucinations, as well as mental problems like paranoia and violent tendencies.

 Additionally, antihistamines like diphenhydramine are anticholinergic, which means they block the activity of a brain chemical called acetylcholine that plays a role in brain functions like attention, alertness, learning and short-term memory.